Your Devices Are Snitches and It’s Time to Do Something About It

 - Single binary means simpler deployment and updates.

-- The setup wizard is legitimately good for beginners.
+- The setup wizard is legitimately good for beginners — onboarding takes maybe five minutes.

 Where it’s not perfect: